 Extreme racing canoes today

 In Sweden there seems to be at least one boat per person.
-Some Scandinavian sailing canoes are the size and weight of small dinghies, others are miniature yachts carrying over 200 kilos of lead on the bottom of the hull.
-Depending on the ballast/ sail area ratio you may be able to sail while seated in the cockpit.
-Usually you have to sit on the edge of the deck so that your body-weight helps keep the boat upright.
-The larger canoes have a small shelf at that point, so that you can shift your weight outboard without dragging your backside in the water like an International Laser sailor.
+Some Scandinavian sailing canoes are the size and weight of small dinghies, others are miniature yachts carrying over 400 pounds of lead on the bottom of the hull, like the one illustrated here.
+They carry big sails to match the ballast, so just like the smaller canoes you can sit in the cockpit in light winds, but you'll want to sit up on deck in gusty conditions or to go to windward so that your body-weight can help keep the boat upright.
+These canoes are fitted with a sitting-board so you can get your weight to windward without dragging your backside in the water like an International Laser sailor.

-- B-class.
+• B-class.
 Basically a 13 foot sailing dinghy for teenagers.
 Has a single quite large sail.
 No ballast.
-Max sail area 8 square meters (86 sq ft).
+Max sail area 86 square feet.

-- D-class - 18-19 ft 7 in long, min 500 lbs ballast.
-Max sail area 13 square meters (140 sq ft).
+• D-class - 18 feet to 19 foot 8 inches long, min 518 pounds ballast.
+Max sail area 140 square feet.
 Here's a 2013 update from Torsten Sörvik, designer and builder of the Lunne and Tejst sailing canoes in Sweden: "Older D-canoes have a weight of 500-600kg.
 Around 1960 the class regulations were changed and from then and until 2007 the minimum weight, ballast included was 235kg.
 In 2007 we adjusted the regulations, mainly concering the minimum weight, it was raised to 360kg hull and ballast".
 Thanks, Torsten.

 For more information